 The Torndirrup National Park is home to a range of spectacular natural wonders, and is the most visited national park in Western Australia.
 The drive through Torndirrup is stunning and leads down to the rugged southern coastline.

-Take a short walk to the famous Gap and Natural Bridge.
-Both have been formed over hundreds of years by the ocean eroding a large gap in one rock face and a natural arch in another.
-A twenty minute walk will lead you to the blowholes, a split in the rock where the waves force air out the top.
-If you can time your visit on a rough day you will hear an impressive roar resulting from the massive force of the water.
-Watch out for the spray that usually follows!
+The Gap and Natural Bridge have been formed over hundreds of years by the ocean eroding a large gap in one rock face and a natural arch in another.
+Once access reopens in mid-2015, a short walk will lead you to the blowholes, a split in the rock where the waves force air out the top.

 For the walking enthusiast, take one of the easily accessible bush walks through the park to see a plethora of stunning wildflowers in season.
 Alternatively for the more adventurous, take the medium grade coastal walk to Bald Head, the landmark that once guided explorers into King George Sound.